 The relatively thin layer of the Sun called the chromosphere is sculpted by magnetic field lines that restrain the electrically charged solar plasma.
 Occasionally larger plasma features-called prominences-form and extend far into the very tenuous and hot corona, sometimes ejecting material away from the Sun.

-What Is an Eclipse?
+What is an Eclipse?

-An eclipse happens when one object blocks light from falling onto another object.
+An eclipse happens when one object blocks the light of another